Roommate accused of killing Wallingford woman ordered held on $1.5 million bail

 “Lita was my very dear friend and I am heartbroken as you can imagine,” Molly Donovan, who administers the Fremont/Wallingford Neighborhood page on Facebook, told The Seattle Times.
 “I am grateful to SPD and more than anything I want justice for Lita.
 She left quite a legacy in her gentle fierce way for inclusion and kindness.”

-Flaherty, 25, grew in the Wenatchee area, according to an aunt.
+Flaherty, 25, grew up in the Wenatchee area, according to an aunt.
 His Facebook page says he attended Eastmont High School in East Wenatchee and had worked as a supervisor at UPS in Seattle since 2016.

 His only prior legal troubles in Washington were for minor traffic infractions, court records show.